nadrane/blog/content/_posts/2019-08-26-using-pageContext-to-optimize-gatsby-performance.md

 This alternative approach can drastically improve performance, but it also has downsides.
 In fact, for the average application, the Gatsby maintainers recommend against this approach.

 The moment we start using `pageContext` is the moment we stop colocating our template components along with their associated GraphQL queries.
 You will notice that our `src/templates/product.js` file doesn't have a GraphQL query anymore (it could, if we wanted to query additional data from a more performant endpoint).
-This has some downsides:
+This has two downsides:

 1. It's not immediately obvious anymore what the props of the `Product` component are.
 In our simple example, this is less of a problem, but in large production applications, it has a huge effect on readability and maintainability
    - This issue can be somewhat mitigated with [TypeScript interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) or [React PropTypes](https://www.npmjs.com/package/prop-types), but there is still an opportunity for these definitions to drift from the data actually passed in.